jr-robotics/RobSharper.Ros.MessageParser/README.md

 ### Testing the project

-XUnit tests can be found in Joanneum.Robotics.Ros.MessageParser.Tests project.
+XUnit tests can be found in RobSharper.Ros.MessageParser.Tests project.
 This project references [coverlet](https://github.com/tonerdo/coverlet) for collecting code coverage information and [ReportGenerator](https://github.com/danielpalme/ReportGenerator) to transform the coverage report to readable HTML.
 The reports are part of the CI test stage artifacts.

 To collect coverage information on your machine use the command `dotnet test /p:CollectCoverage=true /p:Exclude="[xunit*]*" /p:CoverletOutputFormat=opencover`.